Interview by Giulia Ottavia Frattini

 I’m not afraid of the future, even though I don’t know if that sounds like a throwaway question.
 On the contrary, I’m excited to see what the future holds.
 And I think, in a way, as a survival mechanism, I have to be hopeful for the future.

 Otherwise, I don’t know how I could do the work that I do.
 But I think it’s also because I know so many brilliant people that are constantly working in public and private, with many people not even knowing who they are- they are working to make the world better.
 They do important and urgent work.
 And so that makes me feel hopeful.
 When I see my colleagues and comrades working, and so I am unafraid of the future.

 What is more important: to take or not to take yourself too seriously in order to be creative?

 I mean, this is such a tricky question for me because, on the one hand, I wish I could be a little more humorous and then, on the other hand, I’ve definitely seen art pieces that are trying to use humour to address inequity or violence, and then really failing to do that- and potentially becoming harmful themselves.

 You need the right amount of seriousness, and I think you need the right amount of humour and levity, and I believe it is contextual.
-But, still, I would say in this project like I had to be super, super serious and very, very careful in this project one not accidentally to platform or uplift these groups.
+But, still, I would say in this project that I had to be super, super serious and very, very careful in this project one, not accidentally to platform or uplift these groups.
 And so I had to be, you know, as detailed as like a surgeon’s scalpel in a way, but I think there are other projects in which you can be unserious and have an impact and still be focusing on activism.
 And I think that that’s also really important.